Python

 Python itself will find its shared libraries without problems, because of

-linker option we added previously.
+the rpath linker option we added previously.
 However, if you

 are using other programs that require these libraries, you'll have to add

-to your LD_LIBRARY_PATH
+~/.local/lib to your LD_LIBRARY_PATH environment

 variable.